-(Part 22 of 27 in ~ Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 22 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 Thibault uses the phrase, “mindful resource management,” which resonates with one of my frequent avenues of thought.